Dynatrace/OneAgent-SDK-for-Python/README.md

 <a name="requirements"></a>
 ## Requirements

 The SDK supports Python 2 ≥ 2.7 and Python 3 ≥ 3.4.
-Only the official CPython (that is, the "normal" Python, i.e. the Python implementation from <https://python.org>) is supported.
+Only the official CPython (that is, the "normal" Python, i.e. the Python implementation from <https://python.org>) is supported and only on Linux (musl libc is currently not supported) and Windows with the x86 (including x86-64) architecture.

 The Dynatrace OneAgent SDK for Python is a wrapper of the [Dynatrace OneAgent SDK for C/C++](https://github.com/Dynatrace/OneAgent-SDK-for-C) and therefore the SDK for C/C++ is required and delivered with the Python SDK.
 See [here](https://github.com/Dynatrace/OneAgent-SDK-for-C#dynatrace-oneagent-sdk-for-cc-requirements) for its requirements, which also apply to the SDK for Python.